CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 - shutter lock: adds a second shutter lock as rotating dial around the shutter
 - mirror lockup: adds this feature as a twisting lever on the aperture preview button
 - T mode: adds a T mode to the shutter speed dial, which holds down the shutter button after it is pressed and can be used in conjunction with bulb mode
 - There are a few downsides.
-Namely, the 1/2000 shutter instead of the 1/4000
+Namely, the 1/2000 shutter instead of the 1/4000.
+However, the slow speed range is significantly improved

 **Controls**